openstack-archive/fuel-docs/pages/user-guide/config-environment/0220-map-logical-to-physical-nic.rst

 ----------------------------------------------------------

-Fuel allows you to use different physical interfaces to handle different types of traffic.
+Fuel allows you to use different physical interfaces to handle different types of traffic;
+see :ref:`logical-networks-arch` for more information.
 A logical network can be mapped to either a NIC or to a bond of NICs.

-When a node is added to the environment, click at the bottom line of the node icon.
+To access this screen,
+select a node or nodes and click the "Configure Interfaces" button.
+You can also access this screen by clicking the gear wheel to the right of the node listing;
-In the detailed information window, click the "Configure Interfaces" button to open the physical interfaces configuration screen.
+in the detailed information window that is displayed, click the "Configure Interfaces" button.

 .. image:: /_images/network_settings.jpg
   :align: center